aesthetic-suite/website/docs/dev/css-in-js/style-sheets/themes.md

 - Per element through a `<div>` element.
 Manually applied when using nested/contextual themes.

 Container styles can be defined with the `@root` at-rule, which accepts standard style objects (as if you're styling a component).
-It pairs well with the `root` mixin.
+It pairs well with the `root` mixin, which provides _fluid typography_.

 ```ts
 const styleSheet = createThemeStyles((css) => ({